ds4geo/ds4geo/Course Information.md

 Due to the structure of the classes (see below), attendance is requried for the full 2:15 hour period.

+Each session builds heavily on previous ones, so all classes must be attended.
+If a class is missed, it is the student's responsibility to go through the course notes and excercises to catch up.

 # Course Assessment
 All assessment is based on coursework comprising two components:
 * Homework assignments in weeks 1,2,3,4 and 5 comprising 5 of the total grade each, together comprising 25% of the total.